This quick pickle is an easy way to incorporate nutritious bitter gourds in your diet. It is light and healthy with mellow tangy flavors.

 - ½ Tsp Fenugreek seeds

 - ½ Tsp Mustard seeds

 - ¼ C Gingelly oil / Vegetable oil

 - ¼ C Vinegar

 - 2 – 3 Tbsp Salt use as needed

 - Wash and pat dry the bitter gourd/s.
 Slice lengthwise and remove the seeds.
 Slice into ¼ inch thick pieces.
 Sprinkle 2 tbsp of salt on top of the slices, toss and set aside for 20 to 30 minutes.

 - Press the bitter gourd slices gently by hand to remove the juices.
 Use a strainer to help if needed.
 Save the slices.

-- Check the vegetables and it should be just softened.
+- Check the vegetables.
+It should be just softened, if not cover and cook for a few more minutes .
 Add turmeric powder and mix.
 Mix in the vinegar and taste.
 Add more salt if needed.

 - Turn off the heat and let it cool.
 The pickle can be used immediately, but tastes better after a few hours.